 The District has obligations for some post-employment benefits for its employees.
 Accounting for these obligations is dictated by Governmental Accounting Standards Board Statement No. 75 (GASB 75).
-The District 's most recent actuarial study shows a total OPEB liability of \$5,203,344 as of June 30, 2023.
-The District has been funding these obligations on a pay-as-you go basis.
-In January of 2009, the District issued \$8,690,000 in OPEB Bonds to fund an irrevocable trust.
-As of June 30, 2023, the net position of the trust was \$1,264,516.
+The District 's most recent Audited Financial Statements (Audit) shows a total OPEB liability of \$3,055,745 as of June 30, 2024.
+In 2017, the District established a revocable OPEB trust with an initial contribution of \$1,900,597.
+As of June 30, 2024, the net position of the trust was \$3,384,629.
 Future OPEB costs will be paid partially from the trust and partially from operating funds.